Skip to Content

 (c) Satisfactory completion of the Massey University Foundation Certificate in Academic English for undergraduate programme entry.

 Some programmes have higher English language entry requirements.
-Contact the International Admissions Office for details.
+Contact Student Administration for details.

 6. Other students whose first language is not English, and who have not gained a New Zealand university entrance qualification, or an overseas entrance qualification in a country where the main language is English, will also be required to provide satisfactory evidence of their proficiency in English in the form of an academic IELTS or TOEFL score or other such evidence that is acceptable to the Academic Board.